Multiple people shot outside Miami Gardens restaurant

 At least four victims required air rescue and were flown to Jackson Memorial Hospital for treatment.
 Their condition is currently unknown.

-A witness told CBS4 that the shooting happened during rapper French Montana's music video shoot, at the parking lot of the restaurant.
-He said 10-15 gunshots rang out and people started running everywhere.
+The shooting happened during rapper French Montana's music video shoot, at the parking lot of the restaurant.
+Mogul said 10-15 gunshots rang out and people started running everywhere.

+"When we heard the gunshots...people started running, some people had blood on their shirts, some people were crying on the ground," said Mogul.
+"It's just tragic."

 A law enforcement source said detectives will be going through multiple videos posted on social media, as well as, surveillance video from nearby businesses to help in their investigation.